We just reached 30,000 articles on this wiki! 🥳

 An object with speaker icon.
 Initially invisible, but changes its transparency on mouse hover like the object above.

 Does nothing when clicked, but does not consume your remaining tries.
-For some reason, the "On Click" code checks if a specific missing sound is playing (which may have been replaced during development), although in both situations it sets a variable, which isn't used anywhere.
+The "On Click" code checks if a specific missing sound is playing (which has been replaced during development), although in both situations it sets a variable, which isn't used anywhere.

 Pause Remnants

 Judging by the remaining unused code, the following objects are connected to a removed Pause function.
 It's unknown if the objects above were related to that function.
-The game always used Multimedia Fusion's built-in pause option, so why it was going to be implemented only in this mini-game is a mystery.
+The game always used Multimedia Fusion's built-in pause option, so implementing a custom pause option only in this mini-game seems redundant.

 Toggler